vitormesquita/Malert/README.md

 - [x] Appearece
 - [x] Custom single alert

-If all malerts in your application are the same, malert provides a global customization option, and every malert will have the same customization.
+If all malerts in your application will be the same, malert provides a global customization option, and every malert will have the same customization.

 ```swift
     var malertAppearance = MalertView.appearance()